greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/expand/expand-nodes.html.md

     sdw3-4
     ```

-2. Log in as `root` on the master host, and source the `greenplum_path.sh` file from your Greenplum installation.
+2. Log in as `root` on the coordinator host, and source the `greenplum_path.sh` file from your Greenplum installation.

     ```
     $ su -